Signal Processing for Haptic Surface Modeling: a Review: Introduction

 In Tab. \ref{tab:surveys}, we list the surveys currently available in the literature, covering the different areas of the haptic pipeline.
 As can be seen, the focus of such works is either on sensors, or on the later stages of rendering and perception.
 A few works are also classified as 'general' (dealing with cross-disciplinary research in collateral areas, such as psychology, perception, or engineering), and application-oriented (dealing with real-world setups and systems that make use of haptics).
 None of the listed works, however, explores in detail the available literature in the area of Haptic Surface Modeling.

+\Rebuttal{In this work we focus on the problem of associating the visual aspect of a textured surface (its image) to the relevant haptic information and we review the signal processing methodologies that allow to extract and model such information.
+This is a fundamental aspect for the image/video communication systems of the future and for the construction of truly immersive AR/VR systems \cite{chen2024comprehensive}.
+Indeed, although some attempts have been proposed in the past \cite{kim2013construction}, at present there are no standards for managing haptic information in multimedia content streaming.
+We believe that the progress in this field builds upon consolidated and universally accepted methodologies to associate image and haptic information, and signal processing is certainly a key enabling technology in this context.}

 In this survey, we aim at reviewing such missing key aspect, i.e., the representation of real-world haptic features in the digital domain.
 We provide a comprehensive review on the representation of haptic surfaces from an image and signal processing perspective.
 We examine, which data are mostly used in today's applications, looking at the existing datasets, and we indicate how they are being adopted by the research community.
-Drawing a parallelism with the research in the visual and acoustic domains, we highlight the shortcoming of the current haptic processing pipelines, pointing out possible research directions.
+Drawing a parallelism with the research in the visual and acoustic domains, we highlight the shortcoming of the current haptic processing pipelines, pointing out possible research directions. \Rebuttal{Although the sense of touch can be experienced across the entire human body \cite{ke2022propelwalker,ushiyama2023feetthrough}, this survey focuses primarily on hand interactions, which are prevalent in the available literature and commercial devices.}

 The paper is organized as follows.
 In Section \ref{sec:defintions}, we introduce the definitions that will be used throughout the paper.
 Section \ref{sec:processing_pipeline} delineates the current processing pipelines for the visual and acoustic signals and compares them to the haptic one, highlighting differences and similarities.
 In Section \ref{sec:haptic_surface_modeling}, we present the available literature on Haptic Surface Modeling and processing.
 Section \ref{sec:datasets} showcases available datasets for haptic processing research, while in Section \ref{sec:applications} we highlight current research tasks, including baselines and metrics.
 Section \ref{sec:conclusions} concludes the paper, providing a critical discussion and highlighting future trends and open research issues.